JackAlexanderClark/VideoGames_eCommerce/README.md

 <hr>

+# Application and Business Idea
+### - The rise of AI technology has been unparalled, to explore and learn about these advancements I've chosen to recreate a gallery in which a shopkeeper can sell AI artwork.
+This will be cheap as it cuts out the need to pay artists for work and will be cheaper.
+They can be mass produced and by using prompts to design them, they can be highly customisable.

 ## Section 1: Introduction

 For my fourth milestone project I have built a Django application in the Pycharm IDE, that utilises several applications such as the gallery, shipping and authentication.